mohammedibrahim/y42.com-task/README.md

 }
 ```

-### Add new created classes to the IOC config file
+### Add to the IOC config file
 for the application IOC to know about the new created classes you have to update the `config/ioc.php` file with the new added NodeType and ValidationSchema classes

+Add new switch case in the `NodeType` property inside ioc configuration file at `config/ioc.php`.
 ```php
 'NodeType' => function($app, $params) {
     // ...